 POLICY LL3: BRIDGE MEADOW AND CANAL QUARTER

-- Creative proposals which demonstrate an integrated mix of uses to benefit the local community will be supported.
-This may include leisure or sports facilities alongside a care home for older people, integrated with a health hub offering additional healthcare services.
-Imaginative uses across the site which are not heavily car dominated will also be supported as will proposals which seek to promote the waterside setting through the inclusion of the provision of a food and drink offer, such as family style pub, café or restaurant.
+- For the area to the south of Leighton Road, a comprehensive site redevelopment masterplan is encouraged.
+Proposals which demonstrate an integrated mix of uses in this location, to benefit the local community will be supported.
+This may include leisure or sports facilities, a care home or health hub.
+Uses across the site which are not heavily car dominated will also be supported as will proposals which seek to promote the waterside setting through the inclusion of the provision of a food and drink offer, such as family style pub, café or restaurant.

-- Residential development should be designed with properties fronting onto the river or the canal to capitalise on this attractive location whilst safeguarding access to the towpath, improving permeability and preserving the openness of the setting.
-Building heights at Bridge Meadow/ Canal Quarter should not exceed four storeys.
+- Residential development throughout the Bridge Meadow/Canal Quarter should be designed with properties fronting onto the river or the canal to capitalise on this attractive location whilst safeguarding access to the towpath, improving permeability and preserving the openness of the setting.
+As such, building heights at Bridge Meadow/ Canal Quarter should not exceed four storeys.

 - Due to flood risk, the south-east area of the land south of Leighton Road must be preserved as green infrastructure, complementing the enhancement of the River Ouzel.
 All other development on the site should be responsive to flood risk and allow for the areas potential to flood.
 This must include appropriate mitigation measures for development and to prevent pollution of the river as well opportunities to reduce the existing surface flood risk on site, to store flood water and help reduce flood risk elsewhere.

-- Any development on this site must demonstrate how it protects and enhances both the river and canal corridors including access routes, as part of a wider Green & Blue Infrastructure network, in a safe and attractive setting.
+- Any development within Bridge Meadow/Canal Quarter must demonstrate how it protects and enhances both the river and canal corridors including access routes, as part of a wider Green & Blue Infrastructure network, in a safe and attractive setting.

 - All proposals should: